iamlotp/Farcaster-Auth-Plugin-Better-Auth-/README.md

     export const authClient = client as typeof client & FarcasterAuthClientType;
     ```

-3. Setting up the database
+3. Setting up the database:
     1. To generate the schema required by Better Auth, run the following command
         ```bash
         npx @better-auth/cli@latest generate
         ```
-    2. To generate and apply the migration, run the following commands (For Prisma, look [here](https://www.better-auth.com/docs/adapters/drizzle) for other adapters):
+    2. To generate and apply the migration, run the following commands (For Prisma, look [here](https://www.better-auth.com/docs/adapters/drizzle) for other adapters)
         ```bash
         npx prisma generate
         npx prisma migrate dev --name better_auth #(or npx prisma db push) use this command with caution!
         ```

 4. Environment variables
     Set these environment variables: